Arthur Nelson*—TERC Founder

 Janice Jackson is a nationally recognized expert on leadership and organizational change in public schools and districts, equity strategies, teaching and learning, teachers' and principals' professional identity, and reflective judgment of principals and teachers.
 She was a Senior Associate at the National Equity Project and former Executive Director of the Stanford Center for Opportunity Policy in Education.
 She has worked in several academic positions, including Lecturer on Education at the Harvard Graduate School of Education; Senior Associate on the Wallace funded Executive Leadership Program for Educators; faculty member in the Leadership for Change Program in the Carroll School of Management at Boston College; and assistant professor at Boston College in the Lynch School of Education with a joint appoint in the Department of Teacher Board Education, Special Education, Curriculum & Instruction and the Department of Educational Administration and Higher Education.
 Dr. Jackson entered higher education after serving as the Deputy Superintendent for the Boston Public Schools.
 During the first term of the Clinton Administration she served as Deputy Assistant Secretary for Elementary and Secondary Education for the U. S. Department of Education.

-Emily A. Maitin is the Executive Vice President and General Counsel for the Nelson Companies, where she oversees all legal matters pertaining to the Company’s real estate and business related activities, including acquisitions, development, financing, leasing, property management, construction and general corporate and partnership matters.
+Emily A. Maitin is the Executive Vice President, Secretary and General Counsel for The Nelson Companies, where she oversees all legal matters pertaining to the Company’s real estate and business related activities, including acquisitions, development, financing, leasing, property management, construction and general corporate and partnership matters.
 Prior to joining the Company, Ms. Maitin was an associate attorney with the law firm of Sullivan & Worcester in Boston and also served as a Law Clerk for the Superior Court of Massachusetts.
 Ms. Maitin is a cum laude graduate of Boston University Law School, where she was a member of the Law Review, holds a Masters Degree from the University of Michigan and a Bachelor of Arts Degree from Smith College.

 Diane L. Souvaine